meejah/txtorcon/docs/guide.rst

 using this API, I'd be curious to learn why the :class:`txtorcon.Tor` methods are un-suitable (as those are the suggested API).

+You should expect these APIs to raise SOCKS5 errors, which can all be handled by catching the :class:`txtorcon.socks.SocksError` class.
+If you need to work with each specific error, see the ":ref:`socks`" for a list of them.

 .. _guide_onions: